Basic Usage

 }>()

-The $ prefix is a convention (not required) to distinguish supplier definitions from actual values.
+The $ prefix is a convention (not required) to distinguish service definitions from actual values.

-Names given to market.add("") can only contain digits, letters, underscores or $ signs and cannot start with a digit, just like any Javascript identifier.
-This way, they can be destructured easily to js variables once injected.
+Names passed to service("...") can only contain digits, letters, underscores or $ signs and cannot start with a digit, just like any Javascript identifier.

-Request suppliers are defined separately from their values.
-At runtime, you "pack" a request supplier with a concrete value:
+Request services are defined separately from their values.
+At request time, you "pack" a request service with a concrete value:

 const configSupply = $config.pack({